section-engineering-education/engineering-education/content/articles/an-introduction-to-blockchain-architecture/index.md

 Now, in the block, we have a new field called the Nonce.
 The Nonce takes a number that ranges between zero and approximately 4 billion.
 The miner dedicates their computing power (GPUs, CPUs, and ASICs) to iterate through the Nonce until a Nonce value is found that causes the hash to fall below the target.

-By iterating through the Nonce, it makes it easy for super-fast computers to mine a block, since all it has to do is iterate between zero and approximately 4 billion to find the perfect Nonce for the hash to fall below the target.
+Iterating through the Nonce makes it easy for super-fast computers to mine a block since all it has to do is iterate between zero and approximately 4 billion to find the perfect Nonce for the hash to fall below the target.

 However, mining a block is quite complex than just changing a Nonce, and this is because of the Timestamp field in the block.

-The timestamp field takes the number of seconds from January 1, 1970, to date, and field changes every second.
-This makes it difficult to mine a block because for every second change in the timestamp, the hash of the block changes.
+The timestamp field takes the number of seconds from January 1, 1970, to date, and the field changes every second.
+This makes it difficult to mine a block because the hash of the block changes for every second change in the timestamp.

 Thus, miners require computing resources to iterate through the Nonce before a second change in the timestamp.
 This is because once a second change and the Nonce value is correct, the entire hash changes, and as a result, miners will have to go through the process of changing the Nonce before the timestamp changes to achieve the target.

-Once the miner successfully finds the Golden Nonce plus the correlating timestamp(the Nonce value that causes the hash to fall below the target),  the miner will go through a verification process that ensures that the miner dedicated resources to solving the problem(the proof of work).
+Once the miner successfully finds the Golden Nonce plus the correlating timestamp(the Nonce value that causes the hash to fall below the target),  the miner will go through a verification process that ensures that the miner has dedicated resources to solve the problem(the proof of work).
 Once the process is verified after running through checks, the block is mined and added to the blockchain.

 ### Consensus Protocol

 The consensus protocol involves an interrelationship between the distributed network, the blockchain, and mining.

 When a block is mined by miner A and also at the same time another block is mined by miner B, these two blocks will be added to the blockchain and then in the distributed network.